AirshipCraft/docs/src/mech/economy/spreadsheet.md

 7. **Supports server administration:** With a website that displays market data, server administrators can monitor the state of the economy and adjust game mechanics as needed to ensure a healthy and balanced economy.

 Overall, a website that displays dynamic buy and sell information for the in-game market can greatly enhance the trading experience, encourage player engagement, increase market transparency, and support more advanced market analysis.

+## Other Notes
+There are a few features that could be added to the web application to enhance the user experience and provide more value to the community:

+1. Search Functionality: A search function that allows users to quickly find the items they're interested in can be a huge time saver.
+The search function could include filters to narrow down results based on the region, item name, or other criteria.

+3. Historical Data: Providing historical data on price trends for each item in the game can help traders make more informed decisions.
+This data can be displayed using charts or graphs and can be made available for download in spreadsheet format.

+4. Discord Integration: Integrating with Discord can help users stay up-to-date on the latest market trends.
+Combining this with a notification system that alerts users when prices for certain items drop below a certain threshold or reach a certain price can make the application a valuable tool for traders.

+5. Mobile Optimization: With more and more people accessing the web on their mobile devices, it's important to ensure that the web application is optimized for mobile use.
+This can be achieved by using responsive design and ensuring that the website is compatible with a wide range of mobile devices.

+Overall, these additional features can enhance the functionality and user experience of the web application and make it a valuable tool for traders in the AirshipCraft community.